 Program Hours: 9:00am to 5:00 pm, Monday through Friday.
 Program supervisory staff are available 24 hours a day through the county-wide hotline.

-PRIMARY FUNCTIONS: Case management services for homeless individuals and families in transition; case management services for those struggling with mental health issues or at risk of becoming or are currently substance abusers; long term case management and housing assistance to support individuals and families who have recently been homeless, have a disability and are not yet capable of self sufficiency; assistance with case management, security deposits, rent arrears and/or short term rental assistance as part of a program to prevent homelessness or to re-house those who are already homeless; services to those re-entering the county from state prison, county jail or offenders who have minor children; sponsorship of the Moral Reconation Therapy program, a cognitive behavioral change curriculum; and, provision of Spanish case management at all three of the Hudson Valley Mental Health clinics, as well as Family’s offices.
+PRIMARY FUNCTIONS: Case management services for homeless individuals and families in transition; case management services for those struggling with mental health issues and/or at risk of or who are currently substance abusers; long term case management and housing assistance to support individuals and families who at the time of intake are homeless, have a disability and are not yet capable of self-sufficiency; care management assistance to stabilize the medical/mental health needs of individuals with 2 chronic illnesses, or who have one and are at high risk of a second; care for individuals with HIV, a Severe and Persistent Mental Illness, or a Substance Abuse disorder, who have Medicaid benefits; assistance to attain security deposits, first month rent, or rent arrears as part of a program to prevent homelessness, or to house those who are already homeless; services to those re-entering the county from state prison, county jail or offenders who have minor children; sponsorship of the Moral Reconation Therapy program, a cognitive behavioral change curriculum; and, provision of specialized case management for Hispanic and Latino individuals and individuals dealing with immigration issues.

-The agency has also enrolled in the two major DSRIP efforts for the Hudson Valley, namely one established under the leadership of the Albany Medical Center and the second under the leadership of Westchester Medical Center and Montefiore Hospital.
-It is expected that we will provide care coordination and other services to more effectively respond to the needs of at-risk clients in a more planned and fiscally effective manner.
+The agency continues to participate in the two major DSRIP efforts for the Hudson Valley, namely one established under the leadership of Montefiore Hospital, and the second under the leadership of Westchester Medical Center.

-The program is intending to station a case manager in Woodstock and in New Paltz to better address the needs of the residents of those communities.
-They will work out of Family’s walk in centers and be able to provide localized service to respond to the lack of transportation available in the county.
+The program has stationed case managers in Ellenville and in New Paltz, in addition to Kingston, to better address the needs of the residents of those communities.
+They work out of Family’s walk-in centers and are able to provide localized service to respond to the lack of transportation available in the county.